jpcik/morph-starter/README.md

 **Maven**

 If you prefer to use maven instead of sbt, there is a pom.xml file available.
 Otherwise you can just ignore its existence.
+You can compile the code as usual: `mvn compile`, import it to Eclipse using the m2e plugin, etc.